ARRRmada/Booklet-for-Pirate-Chain-Merchants/README.md

 ## How to contribute

-If you want to support ARRRmada and PirateChain, you want to translate this booklet into your local language, please do the following:
+If you want to support __ARRRmada__ and __Pirate Chain__, you want to translate this booklet into your local language, please do the following:

 - You need to fork this repository.
 Alternatively, please contact a responsible pirate in Discord or __ARRRmada__ via eMail
 - Add a new folder in directory translations, e.g. "de" for deutsch (german)